jay-esh/haskell-course-notes/notes/HighOnFunctions/HighOnFunctions.md

 f a b c = ((f a) b) c
 f $ a $ b c = f (a (b c))
 ```
-When I am confused I just treat this operator like an alias for parenthesis and replace it with parenthesis in the code for me to understand.
+When I am confused I just treat this operator like a different way of writing parenthesis (but remeber they are right assiciative).

 ## The dot operator
 The dot operator is just used for function compositions.